By Andrew Catania

-You know the other thing about the guitar aspect is you know that I again use that word evolve to try to describe my philosophy or my view about that is you know over the years I’ve sort of transitioned I think from as a younger man wanting to be you know the fastest you know the loudest, the shreddiest or whatever and you know which is a natural thing as you get older just to sort of think about compositions really as a more global historically important thing and gratifying thing than you know being the fastest guy on the block which if that stays behind me, that’s okay.
-I mean I have my little tool bag and I do what I do and I have a style and I’m very comfortable with that and I try to learn new things and evolve as a better player but on the same note what more interests me is the bigger picture which is a song and creating a band that matters.
-I mean creating Rage Against the Machine means more to me than doing you know a kind of shreddy solo that’s sort of guitar players do.
+You know the other thing about the guitar aspect is you are aware that I again use that word evolve to try to describe my philosophy or my view about that is you know over the years I’ve sort of transitioned I think from as a younger man wanting to be you know the fastest you know the loudest, the shreddiest or whatever and you know which is a natural thing as you get older just to sort of think about compositions actually as a more global historically significant thing and gratifying thing than you know being the fastest guy on the block which if that stays behind me, that’s okay.
+I mean I have my little tool bag, and I do what I do, and I have a style, and I’m very comfortable with that, and I try to learn new things and evolve as a better player but on the same note what more interests me is the bigger picture which is a song and creating a band that matters.
+I mean building Rage Against the Machine says more to me than doing you know a kind of shreddy solo that’s guitar players do.
 Or writing a song that stands the test of time you know writing Imagine.
 Could you imagine writing Imagine?
 I mean it’s writing a prayer for the world, come on!

-Oh, the movie’s been made, been working on it for 8 years.
+Oh, the film’s done, been working on it for eight years.
 It’s essentially finished.
 It’s been finished for a few years now.
 The struggle that we’re having getting it out there is recently we’ve had some fans who have taken it upon themselves who pick up the initiative and say look we’ve got to get these done and are helping us get it out there.
 Without getting into the nuts and bolts of the complicated inner workings of getting the film distributed it’s a monolithic task.
-And you know I’m used to doing records obviously which you know have their own obstacles and challenges they’re nothing like a film which seems to have been cursed from the beginning.
-It’s just like moving multiple mountains and rebuilding them again and rebuilding them again, it’s just insane.
-So having said that, it will come out and I can say that with some certainty that it will be before the end of the year
+And you know I’m used to doing records obviously which you know have their obstacles and challenges they’re nothing like a film which seems to have been cursed from the beginning.
+It’s just like moving many mountains and rebuilding them again and rebuilding them again; it’s just insane.
+So having said that, it will come out, and I can say that with some certainty that it will be before the end of the year

 Take some of the hot topics, environmental stories like the Dakota Access Pipeline, something you feel strongly about.
 Is that something you would try to get your opinion out there and get a movement against that?

 Well absolutely!
-I was at the Seti camp my wife and me where there for a week.
-It was a very profound experience and I’m very passionate about it.
-You know the reason in that particular case, that was such an important issue or say it was because obviously money won and people lost is because it was really revealing in a very transparent fashion to people about what was really at stake.
-So FOX News couldn’t lie about it because of jobs, it really doesn’t provide jobs.
+I was at the Seti camp my wife and me were there for a week.
+It was a very profound experience, and I’m very passionate about it.
+You know the reason in that particular case, that was such an important issue or say it was because apparently money won and people lost is because it was revealing in a very transparent fashion to people about what was really at stake.
+So FOX News couldn’t lie about it because of jobs, it doesn’t provide jobs.
 What it was really about was a handful of banks and industrial billionaires and hedge funds.
 You know people who are millionaires and multimillionaires and multimillionaires becoming billionaires.
-People with you know that financially have the luxury of having their money work for them and the rest of us have to suffer and the environment suffers and environment means we suffer selectively.
+Individuals with you know that financially have the luxury of having their money work for them and the rest of us have to suffer and the environment suffers, and environment means we suffer selectively.
 Well, these people are insulated from suffering because they have so much money they can protect themselves.
-They have great health care and they can live in you know glass towers and filter their air and eat pure food and people wait on them and so forth.
+They have great health care, and they can live in you know glass towers and filter their air and eat pure food, and people wait on them and so forth.
 You know the rest of us don’t have that luxury and they don’t care.
-So you know it really exposes the capitalistic side of a system that is uncaring and uncompassionate and very harmful to most people.
+So you know it exposes the capitalistic side of a system that is uncaring and uncompassionate and very harmful to most people.
 You know 60% of the wealth and assets on the planet are owned by forty families in the world I mean that’s inequality on a historically precedent scale.
-And that is really the basis of all of our problems, inequality.
-I mean if you’ve got to really simplify things make them a blanket issue, I would say that all your environmental issues, your health issues, your unemployment issues, just about any issues you can run down you can trace it back to inequality being corporate.
+And that is the basis of all of our problems, inequality.
+I mean if you’ve got to simplify things make them a blanket issue really, I would say that all your environmental problems, your health concerns, your unemployment issues, just about any issues you can run down you can trace it back to inequality being corporate.
 So you fix that you fix a whole lot of other things just as a trickle down effect.

 Have you ever considered running for public office?

 No, it had nothing to do with ESP.
 Well actually, I started, listen the two go back in time.
 I was younger.
-I gave guitar lessons on the side to sort of supplement my income and I would a lot of times assemble guitars out of you know a bolt on necks and bodies and throw some parts on it for my students and of course, I do that for myself as well.
+I gave guitar lessons on the side to sort of supplement my income, and I would like a lot of occasions to assemble guitars out of you know a bolt on necks and bodies and throw some parts on it for my students, and of course, I do that for myself as well.
 My entire guitar or many of my earlier guitars were bodies and necks that I picked up at Mighty Mite and bolted them together.
-You know the tiger guitar is basically cost me $40.00. $20 for the body and $20 for the necks and I got the parts for free and my friend painted it in his garage and so that got me started.
-And then 6 or 7 years ago I set up shop at ESP and they gave me a room there and I started taking my signature models of ESP’s and sort of tearing them down and rebuilding them.
-I learned a lot doing that and those were my first Mr. Scary Guitars.
+You know the tiger guitar costs me $40.00. $20 for the body and $20 for the necks and I got the parts for free, and my friend painted it in his garage, and so that got me started.
+And then 6 or 7 years ago I set up shop at ESP, and they gave me a room there, and I started taking my signature models of ESPs and tearing them down and rebuilding them.
+I learned a lot doing that, and those were my first Mr. Scary Guitars.
 They were modified GL 56’s and Super V’s built on an ESP platform.
 Then I completely moved away from that.
-Everything I’ve made in the last 6 years is basically from scratch, no C NC, everything is pin routed.
+Everything I’ve made in the last six years is basically from scratch, no C NC, everything is pin routed.
 I’ve got a pin router that used to belong to Leo Fender from the GL factory and I’m proud of that.

 You’re doing this from your house, aren’t you?